BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Within the book is glass pages full of writing of the entire sum of existence, past, present and future - the clasp made of Oōruritē.

-Destine holds the tome with no wish to share the knowledge inside - nor to share those interactions he has with the Fates, with any mortal beings.
-However, he does show moderation and self-restraint when speaking with the three Fates and other immortals.
+Destine can read any information from within the tome, however only The Fates can change the contents.
+Destine holds the tome with no desire to readily share the knowledge inside - nor to share those interactions he has with The Fates with most mortal beings.
+However, Destine does show in moderation and with self-restraint, when speaking with other immortals.

-Although often depicted as blind, Destine actually can see, and wears a blindfold to only focus on the sights of all creatures' fates running in his vision at once.
+Although often depicted as blind, Destine actually can see, and wears a blindfold to only focus on the sights of all creatures' Fate Threads running in his vision at once.

 Destine rarely demonstrates much personality.
 He never changes his appearance or travels beyond his own realm.
 Although he wears a blindfold, he can see - but does not uses his eyes to see the currently visible things in his sightline.